Creative Christmas Flower Arrangements

 Pine or Cypress GreensCut and arrange in a cone shape

-Ribbon or BeadsWrap for a decorative touch
+Ribbon or BeadsWrap like a garland around the “tree”

 6. Dried Orange and Floral Mix